 - Creating higher tonal contrast in this area

-Tips for Painting Animal Eyes Using Watercolor
+Tips for Painting Beautiful Animal Eyes with Watercolor

 1. Make time for isolated studies